MicrosoftDocs/security/operations/token-theft-playbook.md

 ### Authentication method changes for a privileged account

-Use the following query to determine signs of data access: mailitemsaccessed, downloads, etc.
+Use the following query to find any changes in the security information of users who have privileged admin roles assigned.

 ```kusto
 Query